Factory pain spreads through Asia, Europe; stimulus expected

 Other Purchasing Managers' Indexes showed manufacturing activity contracting in China for a second consecutive month, while export-driven economies in North Asia - Japan, South Korea and Taiwan - have been in pain for longer.

-South Korea's exports, a bellwether for global trade, tumbled for an eighth straight month as an escalating political and economic dispute with neighboring Japan painted an increasingly gloomy picture for Asia's fourth-largest economy.
+South Korea's exports, a bellwether for global trade, tumbled for an eighth straight month as an escalating political and economic dispute with neighbouring Japan painted an increasingly gloomy picture for Asia's fourth-largest economy.

 Taiwan's streak of contraction reached its 10th month, while Indonesia's PMI fell below 50 for the first time in six months.
 Vietnam, Philippines and Thailand PMIs suggested mild growth.